 Single use: limited access in the image database

 Point out to the photographer that they must guarantee that the photograph does not infringe the rights of third parties (Article 11.1 of the General Terms of Purchase).
 The photographer can do so by having the subject sign a consent form for single use/use in a communications tool.
 Bear in mind that permission is also needed from the subject if a photographer takes photographs in which that person figures prominently.
+You can find the consent form here.

 It is customary practice for the photographer to ask a lower price in a quotation for a single-use licence.
 The photographer retains the copyright.
 Article 11.2 of the General Terms of Purchase does not apply in this case.